-The provision for income taxes was \$2,273,000 and \$716,000 in the first quarters of 2011 and 2010, respectively, and represented 28% and 16% of pre-tax income.
-The effective tax rate of 28% in the first quarter of 2011 consisted of a 27% recurring tax rate and a 1% non-recurring tax expense associated with the Company's foreign operations.
-The 27% recurring rate was lower than the Company's statutory rate primarily due to the distribution of worldwide earnings and the expected utilization of foreign tax credits that were fully reserved in prior periods.
-The effective tax rate of 16% in the first quarter of 2010 consisted of a 20% recurring tax rate, offset by a 4% non-recurring tax benefit associated with the Company's foreign operations.
-The 20% recurring rate was lower than the Company's statutory rate principally due to the expected utilization of foreign tax credits that had been fully reserved in prior periods.
+The provision for income taxes was \$5,200,000 and \$2,433,000 in the first six months of 2011 and 2010, respectively, and represented 28% and 21% of pre-tax income.
+The effective tax rate of 28% in the first six months of 2011 was lower than the Company's statutory rate primarily due to the favorable geographic distribution of worldwide earnings and the expected utilization of foreign tax credits that were fully reserved in prior periods.
+The effective tax rate of 21% in the first six months of 2010 was lower than the Company's statutory rate primarily due to the expected release of valuation allowances associated with the expected utilization in 2010 of various deferred tax assets that had been fully reserved for in prior periods and a favorable geographic distribution of earnings.